Meet The Something Wagging Crew

 - Learn what it takes to live and cruise on a boat with a big dog

-- Discover training techniques to help any dog become more adventurous (Honey went from being afraid of a ramp lying flat on the ground to actually flying through the air in her mountaineering harness)
+- Discover training techniques to help your dog become more adventurous (Honey went from being afraid of a ramp lying flat on the ground to actually flying through the air in her mountaineering harness) or more careful

 - Enjoy visiting beautiful places with us, either by seeing them yourself or being armchair crew.